New flicks with celebs in interfaith relationships and from interfaith backgrounds, plus their baby news!Go To Pop Culture

 I had the opportunity to join in a Chicagoland Teen Visioning Meeting, led by the Federation (JUF) with representatives from different youth movements and youth programs in the area.
-We broke into small groups and spoke about how to better use technology to reach teens, how to keep teens post-bar/
+We broke into small groups and spoke about how to better use technology to reach teens, how to keep teens post-bar/bat mitzvah in learning and organized Jewish life, and goals to achieve in five years.

 The reason I was invited to this meeting was to facilitate a conversation about how to better serve teens from interfaith homes.
 Every youth group has teens with a parent who is either not Jewish or a Jew by Choice, or family members who are not Jewish.
 We wondered aloud whether teens from interfaith homes struggle with their emerging young adult identities in unique ways.
 The overarching question, however, was how we reach the gazillions of teens in unaffiliated, interfaith homes who are being raised without religion or religious identity, or being raised with holiday celebrations or some Judaism in the home, but have never walked into a synagogue or JCC.